DORA Metrics Were a Great Start

 Our study analyzed:

-• 2,022 Engineering Organizations from all over the world
+• From 32 countries all over the world

 The Software Engineering Benchmarks Report was created from that study to provide engineering teams with a baseline and guidepost as they work to deliver both operational excellence and improved business outcomes.